wsdookadr/asus-t100ta/readme.md

 pacman -S --noconfirm --needed sddm phosh
 ```

+note: During the install procedure you'll be asked to create a user.
+Create a user called `user`

 note: Use a small digit-only password because this is a tablet and there will be a keypad on phosh
 to input the password.